Reminders to Keep Going: Diabetes + Marathon Training + a PhD

 Editor’s Note: Emily is a member of the Beyond Type Run 2022 team—a team of nearly 50 people living with type 1 diabetes who ran the 2022 NYC Marathon on November 6.
 They’re on a mission to raise awareness and funds for type 1 diabetes, with fundraising open through the end of 2022.
 Congratulate Emily by making a gift on her fundraising page!

 Over 20 years ago, during the hospital stay where I learned how to live with my new type 1 diabetes diagnosis, a picture was taken of me in the hospital garden.
 I still have those flowers pressed in a memory book.

-I was only 4-years-old at the time, too young to fully understand the life-changing consequences of that moment.
-But I think this simple memory captures the challenge and beauty of living with T1D–in the hospital, but in a flower garden.
+I was only 4 years old at the time, too young to fully understand the life-changing consequences of that moment.
+But I think this simple memory captures the challenge and beauty of living with type 1 diabetes (T1D) in the hospital, but in a flower garden.

 Diabetes has shaped my life in more ways than I can count, but thankfully there are some bright spots in the midst of it all.

 I was blessed to have parents who were diligent and supportive, not only in the medical management of my diagnosis, but particularly in the pursuit of my goals—and sometimes against others who believed my diabetes would be too much for me to handle.

 Others doubted I could pursue academic achievements on top of daily blood sugar management, but my parents encouraged me.
 They wanted to make sure I knew being insulin-dependent would not hold me back.

 While they taught me that living with a daily-managed disease did not define—nor excuse—me, I am who I am because of type 1 diabetes in many ways.